 But while you might be tempted to fill your glass with this waste product, you should know that it's probably not safe to drink—largely because of how the water is stored.
 There are some other uses for it though, which we explore below, so you can still find clever ways to recycle it.

 Haven't splashed out one of these gadgets yet?
-Have a look through our list of the best dehumidifiers on sale (opens in new tab).
-And if you need some tips on how to maintain your model, read up on how to clean a dehumidifier (opens in new tab).
+Have a look through our round-up of the best dehumidifiers you can buy.
+And if you need some tips on how to maintain your model, read up on how to clean a dehumidifier.

 Is dehumidifier water safe to drink?